 But worse than that, the ride isn't quite up to sharp spots on the freeway.
 There's a stretch we often drive that has a row of steel expansion strips over some uphill-downhill curves, and at 75 mph the xB had us going oomph over the worst of them.
 These sharp jolts occurred in other places.
 It wears on you, in short order.

-The all-new Scion xB is very different than the previous model.
+All-new last year, the latest Scion xB is very different than the previous model.
 It's longer, wider, faster, and less quirky looking.
 It offers some fine features, including a good fabric interior and 60/40 rear seats that easily fold flat, creating an excellent cargo compartment behind the front seats.
 From the driver's seat, the xB provides an unusually high feeling of command for a small car.
 It's nimble, fun to drive, and the brakes are outstanding, although the ride can be jagged over certain types of bumps.

 Sam Moses drove the xB in the Columbia River Gorge before filing this report to NewCarTestDrive.com.